 This is a place to stay hundreds of meters above sea level, which has particular characteristics; charming but also cold, due to its altitude, but when the sun comes up, it warms your body and soul.

-My stay was courtesy of Hotel Quinta da Serra, but the views are my own.
+My stay was in February 2016 and it was courtesy of Hotel Quinta da Serra, but the views are my own.

 The photographs were taken by Budgettraveller.
 Thank you!

 P.S.
-If you’re like to receive more post like this about Madeira, please subscribe to this blog or follow us here.
+If you’re like to receive more post like this about Madeira, please subscribe to this blog here.